savi-lang/savi/README.md

 We also have [a vim/nvim extension](./tooling/coc-nvim) as well.

-Finally, if you want to contribute to Mare, read on through the next two sections for information on how to find work, as well some of the basic development commands.
+Finally, if you want to contribute to Savi, read on through the next two sections for information on how to find work, as well some of the basic development commands.

 ## Contributing

 Looking for ways to help?
-[Here's a link that shows issue tickets filtered by those that should be ready to work on](https://github.com/jemc/mare/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+-label%3ABLOCKED+-label%3A%22complexity+4%3A+scary%22+-label%3A%22needs+design%22).
+[Here's a link that shows issue tickets filtered by those that should be ready to work on](https://github.com/savi-lang/savi/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+-label%3ABLOCKED+-label%3A%22complexity+4%3A+scary%22+-label%3A%22needs+design%22).

 You can also filter by complexity label to try to find something that's the right level of challenge and time commitment for you.

-If you're a new contributor looking for some guidance, please reach out to me (*Joe Eli McIlvain*) in a DM [in this chat room](https://ponylang.zulipchat.com/) to introduce yourself and even schedule pairing sessions where I can help you understand parts of the compiler or language that you're interested in learning more about.
+If you're a new contributor looking for some guidance, please reach out to us [in this chat room](https://savi.zulipchat.com/) to introduce yourself and even schedule pairing sessions where we can help you understand parts of the compiler or language that you're interested in learning more about.

+We think you'll find it exciting to join us at this stage of our work, where there is already enough working that you can get things done and produce a tangible result, but it's early enough that you can have a strong impact on the future of the language and the community.

+We are excited to welcome all contributors that bring a positive attitude, regardless of their level of experience.
+[Join us!](https://savi.zulipchat.com/)

 ## Developing